PalmTree: Learning an Assembly Language Model for Instruction Embedding: Introduction

 Contrast to the existing approaches, our goal is to develop a pre-trained assembly language model for \textit{general-purpose} instruction representation learning.
 Instead of only using MLM on control flow, \codename uses three training tasks to exploit special characteristics of assembly language such as instruction reordering introduced by compiler optimizations and long range data dependencies.
 The three training tasks work at different granularity levels to effectively train \codename to capture internal formats, contextual control flow dependency, and data flow dependency of instructions.

 Experimental results show that \codename can provide high quality general-purpose instruction embeddings.
 Downstream applications can directly use the generated embeddings in their models.
+A static embedding lookup table can be generated in advance for common instructions.
 Such a pre-trained, general-purpose language model scheme is especially useful when computing resources are limited such as on a lower-end or embedded devices.

 We design a set of intrinsic and extrinsic evaluations to systematically evaluate \codename and other instruction embedding models.
 In intrinsic evaluations, we conduct outlier detection and basic block similarity search.
 In extrinsic evaluations, we use several downstream binary analysis tasks, which are binary code similarity detection, function type signatures analysis, and value set analysis, to evaluate \codename and the baseline models.
-Experimental results show that \codename has the best performance in intrinsic evaluations compared with existing models.
-In extrinsic evaluations, \codename outperforms the other instruction embedding models and also significantly improves the quality of downstream applications.
+Experimental results show that \codename has the best performance in intrinsic evaluations compared with the existing models.
+In extrinsic evaluations, \codename outperforms the other instruction embedding models and also significantly improves the quality of the downstream applications.
 We conclude that \codename can effectively generate high-quality instruction embedding which is helpful for different downstream binary analysis tasks.

 In summary, we have made the following contributions: \begin{itemize}

 \item We lay out several challenges in the existing schemes in instruction representation learning.